The little foxes that spoil the vineyard

 Catch for us the foxes, the little foxes that ruin the vineyards, our vineyards that are in bloom.
 This ancient love poem from Song of Solomon wisely warns of the relational damage caused by ignoring the little problems.
 The same can be true in all aspects of life.

 I’m a little OCD.
-When I get going, whether it’s cleaning a car, vacuuming all nooks and crannies, or taking an appliance apart, once I start, I can’t stop.
+When I get going, whether it’s cleaning a car, vacuuming all nooks and crannies, or taking an appliance apart, I can’t stop once I start.

 This can be a super positive trait.
 However, it does have some drawbacks.
 Just ask my wife and kids how long I’ve let the vacuum run while cleaning out the family vehicles.
 The droning noise can drive you crazy.

 I’ve noted similar traits while working.
 Good and Bad.
-A bad habit of mine is my running into a bug or global setting on our platform that I want to adjust.
-In my design groove, I quickly open up an HTML widget and apply some CSS to fix.
+A bad habit of mine is running into a bug or global setting on our platform that I want to adjust.
+In my impatience, I quickly open up an HTML widget and apply a line of CSS.
 While this is not a wrong approach, what I do next is what causes the problem.
 I move on and tell no one.
-When I should do the following:
+Rather, I should do the following:

 - Note: add a note to the CSS file as to what I’m adjusting